zjestrella-r7/plugin-sdk-docs/STYLE.md

 ##### Rules:

-* Each word in the name should have the first letter capitalized E.g. `Match String`
+* Each word in the `name` should have the first letter capitalized E.g. `Match String` since it's a title
+* First word in the `description` should have the first letter capitalized and not be same as `name` E.g. `Match string from text file`

 ### Property Names